 There are two main ways abortion can be done: the abortion pill (also called medication abortion) and an abortion procedure (also called in-clinic abortion).
-Whether you have a medication abortion or an abortion procedure will depend on how far along you are in pregnancy, what is offered at the clinic you choose, and also your own preference.
+Whether you have a medication abortion or an abortion procedure will depend on how far along you are in pregnancy, what the provider you choose offers, and also your own preference.
 We have more information about how to decide between these two types of abortion.

-The abortion pill is effective until the 11th week (77 days) of pregnancy, but each clinic will have their own rules about how far along in pregnancy they’ll offer it.
-After that time, your only option will be the abortion procedure.
+The abortion pill is generally available earlier in pregnancy.
+Each provider will have their own rules about how far along in pregnancy they’ll offer it–some will offer it through 13 weeks of pregnancy and others will stop offering it much earlier in pregnancy.
+Later on in pregnancy, your only option will be the abortion procedure.

 How does taking the abortion pill work?